-In the interior of Viti Levu, they’re finding natural beauty in scenic rivers, mountains, canyons and waterfalls, and unaffected friendliness in small communities that are worlds away from the hotel hubbub.
+In the interior of Viti Levu, you'll find natural beauty in scenic rivers, mountains, canyons and waterfalls, and genuine unaffected friendliness in small communities that are worlds away from the hotel hubbub.

 As you hit the interior, the sultry heat of the beach eases into a cooler climate.
 Shifting green hues replace the dominant blue of the sea and the diversity of foliage and birdlife seems to increase tenfold.

 In many cases it’s only a couple of hours’ drive away from the hotel buffets and swim-up bars and into stunningly different – and wild – scenery, where Fijians live as they have for centuries.

 One of the best ways to access the tropical interior is by travelling on the rivers, lifelines that cut through the lush interior of the island.
 Following these natural routes is an earth-friendly way to get away, and takes you up close to the most pristine rainforest.